Dan-Levi/wpbridge-rust/README.md

 + Once your Rust server has loaded the plugin, it generates `YOUR_RUST_SERVER\oxide\config\WPBridge.json` config file.
 + Open `WPBridge.json` in your preferred text editor and replace the dummy variables.
 + Reload the plugin using `o.reload WPBridge`.

-### Once you are up and running, the rest is done in [the WordPress plugin](https://wordpress.org/plugins/wpbridge-for-rust/).
++ The rest is done in [the WordPress plugin](https://wordpress.org/plugins/wpbridge-for-rust/).

 ---